jerolba/jfleet/README.md

 This mechanism is much more powerfull than JPA, and allows you also to map values that are not present in the object, transform or systhetice it.

-Given a similar domain object, we need to persist the customer age, and the object only have the cityName, but not the code:
+Given a similar domain object, we need to persist the customer age, and the object only have the country name, but not the code:

 ```java